 I hope you have all enjoyed this brief article detailing my activities this past week.
 I have a lot of university research to finish and focus on over the next few months, so unfortunately this will be my last article until my current research is out the way.
-I will also be updating the Jurassic Finds Instagram account with more photographs of the trip around about the same time at the end of September/early October.
 I am aiming to support Jurassic Finds with more articles from October onwards, as I should be able to put time aside by then to focus more on the blog and covering the latest dinosaur discoveries.
 These articles will be much more scientific in writing with references to journals and articles compared to my past few articles.

 I want to say a massive Thank You to those of you who have read my past articles.
 I was quite surprised to see a massive increase in the number of views in my past article on the Jurassic Mile fieldwork in Wyoming, due to the heavy media coverage of the project fieldwork over the past week.